All the world's a stage: Ages of man

 The aged man prepares for heaven."

 In Psalm 90, attributed to Moses, it is also written, "Our days may come to seventy years, or eighty, if our strength endures; yet the best of them are but trouble and sorrow, for they quickly pass, and we fly away."

 The Jewish Philosopher Philo of Alexandria writes in his work 'On Creation': "Hippocrates the physician says that there are Seven ages of man, infancy, childhood, boyhood, youth, manhood, middle age, old age; and that these too, are measured by periods of seven, though not in the same order.
-And he speaks thus; ``In the nature of man there are seven seasons, which men call ages; infancy, childhood, boyhood, and the rest.
+And he speaks thus; "In the nature of man there are seven seasons, which men call ages; infancy, childhood, boyhood, and the rest.
 He is an infant till he reaches his seventh year, the age of the shedding of his teeth.
 He is a child till he arrives at the age of puberty, which takes place in fourteen years.
 He is a boy till his beard begins to grow, and that time is the end of a third period of seven years.
 He is a youth till the completion of the growth of his whole body, which coincides with the fourth seven years.
 Then he is a man till he reaches his forty-ninth year, or seven times seven periods.
 He is a middle aged man till he is fifty-six, or eight times seven years old; and after that he is an old man."

 Because of such sanctity in the number seven, Philo says, Moses wrote of the creation of the world in seven stages.
 In medieval philosophy as well, seven was considered an important number, as for example the seven deadly sins.
 King Henry V had a tapestry illustrating the seven ages of man.

 According to T. W. Baldwin, Shakespeare's version of the concept of the ages of man is based primarily upon Pier Angelo Manzolli's book Zodiacus Vitae, a school text he might have studied at the Stratford Grammar School, which also enumerates stages of human life.
 He also takes elements from Ovid and other sources known to him.
-In fact, Shakespeare developed the idea of all the world being a stage by reading the epigrams of Palladas the Cynic, whose work pre-dated all the sources cited above.
+The idea of all the world being a stage had appeared in the epigrams attributed to Palladas, a 4th-century AD Alexandrian poet, but we do not know if Shakespeare was aware of this.